-You have a bunch of sources about hot air balloons that you trust, and your research question is "How do hot air balloons fly?"
+You have many sources about hot air balloons that you trust, and your research question is "How do hot air balloons fly?"

 Now it's time to search your sources for information about your question.
-The reason you have multiple sources is because each one will have different information.
+You have multiple sources because each one will have different information.

 In your learning, you get to choose which pieces of information answer your question best, so you will want to take pieces of information from multiple sources.

-Maybe you find on a website that hot air balloons fly because hot air rises, and you find in a book that the hot air balloon pilot can turn the temperature of the air up and down to make the hot air balloon go higher or lower.
+Maybe you find on a website that hot air balloons fly because hot air rises, and you find in a book that the hot air balloon pilot can turn the air temperature up and down to make the hot air balloon go higher or lower.

-Both of these are good pieces of information that help answer your research question!
+Both are good pieces of information that help answer your research question!

-In your presentation of what you learned, you could say something like, "The website hotair.com says that hot air rises, which is why hot air balloons can fly.
+In your presentation of what you learned, you could say, "The website hotair.com says that hot air rises, which is why hot air balloons can fly.
 In the book How to Fly a Balloon, I learned that the pilot can turn the temperature of the air up and down to make the balloon go higher or lower."

-You will notice that example included where the information was found.
+Notice that the example included where the information was found.
 This is called giving sources credit.
 You always need to give credit to your sources because they found the information you are using, and they did a lot of hard work to publish that information!

 Move to the Got It? section to test your memory of TRAAP and practice finding information in sources!